juxor/afaq/markdown/secE5.md

 which cannot combat the cancerous growth principle of the capitalist economy.
 As such, ethical consumerism does not break from the logic of capitalism and so is doomed to failure.

+[‹ E.4 Can laissez-faire capitalism protect the environment?](/afaq/secE4.html
+"Go to previous page" ) [up](/afaq/secEcon.html "Go to parent page" ) [E.6
+What is the population myth? ›](/afaq/secE6.html "Go to next page" )